cantarino/imovel/README.md

 ## ImovelDB

-An application used to register houses available for buy and rental, built with Node, Typescript, GraphQL, TypeORM and ...
+An application used to register houses available for buy and rental, built with Node, Typescript, GraphQL, TypeORM and React using NextJs to manage URLs and Chakra-UI as component library

 #### Example: